 Nobody warns you that when you visit India, your mind stretches and never returns to its original size.
 It’s happening to me now.
 I saw and did so much in such a short time the impact is just starting to take root.

 Crushing Poverty, Inner Beauty

-The crushing poverty is mortifying and the polluted heat is exhausting but inevitably I am inspired by the beauty.
+The crushing poverty is mortifying and the polluted heat is exhausting but inevitably I am inspired by the beauty and the untouchables.

 I’m not talking about the Taj Mahal or the Sacred Temples or even the Ganges River, though these places are incredible.
 The inner beauty of India comes from the lowest class, the Shudras and then even below that, the Dalits.

 Chennai, once known as Madras, is a mercantile port city in the southern equatorial tropical region.
 Very few tourists visit, and of the six million people who live here, only 3% are Caucasian.